WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Starring: Brendan Fehr, Brad Rowe, Allison Lange

-Little can be said about Christina's house and I can tell why; weak characters, sluggish pace, and loads of weak surprises, I never thought a hybrid of teen drama and slasher tropes can be this dull.
+Little can be said about Christina's House (1999) and I can tell why; weak characters, sluggish pace, and loads of limp surprises, just one dull hybrid of teen drama and slasher tropes.

 Even when the film reaches its climax, it seems to down itself deeper into a mess.
-Since none of the characters are all that developed, the twist that one of the casts was insane and responsible for the strange and deadly happenings came rather too sudden, something they "fixed" by letting said character explain his side of the story through an unnecessarily long final act.
-Given that some neat ideas were thrown in such as the house being turned into an inescapable booby-trapped prison like an early version of The Collector, and some stalking scenes were good, the end result is still a disappointing dreck.
+Since none of the characters are all that developed, the twist that one of the casts is insane and responsible for the strange and deadly happenings feels rather too sudden, something they "fixed" by letting said character explain his side of the story through an unnecessarily long final act.
+Some neat ideas were thrown in such as the house being turned into an inescapable booby-trapped prison like an early version of The Collector (2009), as well as a couple of decent stalking scenes, though these did little to mend the mishaps and the end result is still a disappointing dreck.

-What's sad is that Christina's House had potential to be a good movie.
-Perhaps with a better director, talented casts, and additional dose of bloodletting, this might have fared better as a rental.
+What's sad is that Christina's House (1999) had potential to be a good movie.
+The ideas are there, just mishandled.
+Perhaps with a better director, talented casts, and additional dose of bloodletting, this might have fared better.

 Bodycount: